Fusion (video game)

-Fusion is a 1988 shoot 'em up video game developed by Bullfrog Productions and published by Electronic Arts for the Atari ST and Amiga.
+Fusion is a scrolling multidirectional shooter developed by Bullfrog Productions and published by Electronic Arts in 1988 for the Atari ST and Amiga.

 Gameplay

-It is a multi-directional scrolling shoot 'em up game (with parallax scrolling).
+It is a scrolling multidirectional shooter with parallax scrolling.
 The action is viewed from the top.
 The player controls either a ground-based crawler or a spacecraft.
 There are thirteen levels.

 Development

 Fusion was created by Bullfrog Productions, a development studio founded by game designer Peter Molyneux.
 It was the company's first original product and second game overall, after a port of the shoot 'em up Druid II: Enlightenment.
 As with Druid II and the later Populous, artist Glenn Corpes created most of the graphics and animation for Fusion, while Molyneux handled the majority of its programming and design.
 The game was coded in assembly language, and the Atari ST version was developed using HiSoft Systems' Devpac II assembler.
 Its soundtrack, available on the double-sided disk release, was composed by David Hanlon.
 Fusion was released in 1988.